Folding in Poker

 HOW OFTEN SHOULD I BE FOLDING?

 One of the most common ways to determine how often you should fold is by using pot odds.
 Using pot odds, you can figure out the amount of equity your hand needs against your opponent’s range for it to be a profitable call.
-If your hand is a profitable call, then you call, and if you don’t, you fold… sounds easy, right?
+If your hand is a profitable call, then you should call, and if it’s not, you fold… sounds easy, right?

 Not quite.
-If you’re playing against good players, you’ll need to defend enough against postflop bets to avoid exploitation.
-This means that sometimes you’ll need to call with hands that don’t meet the equity requirements given to you by the pot odds if it’s high enough up in your range.
-This is referred to as the minimum defense frequency (MDF), which can be worked out by dividing the amount you need to call by the size of the pot and then multiplying by 100 to get a percentage.
+If you’re playing against good players, you’ll need to defend enough against post-flop bets to avoid exploitation.
+This means that sometimes you’ll need to call with hands that don’t meet the equity requirements suggested by the pot odds if it’s high enough up in your range.
+This is referred to as the minimum defense frequency (MDF), which can be calculated by dividing the amount you need to call by the size of the pot and then multiplying by 100 to get a percentage.

 Example